oiimrosabel/AuroraMuOSTheme/README.md

 python3 -m Aurora
 ```

 4. Head over to the `build` folder at the root of the project.
-You should find the theme `.zip` files, one for each
+You should find the theme `.muxthm` files, one for each
    color variant.
 5. Move the zips to the correct folder, as indicated above (from the 4th instruction onwards)